 These loans are available for parents.
 A FAFSA is required to have a Federal Direct PLUS processed at Wesleyan (www.fafsa.ed.gov).
 Please note that a new FAFSA is required each academic year a parent would like to borrow a PLUS loan.
 The maximum annual loan amount available to borrow is the cost of attendance minus any financial aid received.
 Repayment begins within 60 days after funds are disbursed although alternative repayment options may be discussed with the Department of Education.
-For Federal Direct PLUS Loans disbursed during the 2019-20 academic year, the interest rate is fixed at 7.08%.
-For Direct PLUS Loans disbursed prior to October 1, 2019, the loan origination fee is 4.248%.
-Loans disbursed as of October 1 will have an origination fee of 4.236%.
+For Federal Direct PLUS Loans disbursed during the 2020-21 academic year, the interest rate is fixed at 5.30%.
+For Direct PLUS Loans disbursed prior to October 1, 2021, the loan origination fee is 4.228%.
 Funds are disbursed by electronic fund transfer (EFT).